 Although this particular discovery doesn’t seem like a success, we are always happy to see that people are coming up with new solutions to the problem of sleep apnea.
 Sleep apnea is a critical health danger, and if we are to really solve the problem, we need some of our best minds working on it and developing innovative approaches.

 But sleep apnea is too critical to wait on new treatment options being developed.
-If you have sleep apnea in Omaha and are looking for comfortable treatment options today, please call (402) 493-4175 for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you have sleep apnea in Omaha and are looking for comfortable treatment options today, please call (402) 493-4175 for an appointment at Advanced Dental Sleep Treatment Center.